NicolasAngleraud/SuperWikt-fr/README.md

 ## 1. Producing the resource

-ATTENTION: This pipeline, and more specifically the prediction of supersense for all senses of the Wiktionary, takes several hours to run.
+ATTENTION: This pipeline, and more specifically the prediction of supersense for all senses of the Wiktionary and the processing of examples to get the ranks of the target words, takes several hours to run.

 **Shell script**: extract_enrich_wiktionary.sh